 - Prepare the content thoroughly beforehand.

-- Plan to include an interaction every six minutes.
-Prepare questions that require students to raise their hands, click an emoticon, respond with a tick or cross in the chat window, or use the whiteboard.
+- Prepare questions that require students to raise their hands, click an emoticon, respond with a tick or cross in the chat window, or use the whiteboard.

-- Clear your browser cache and your Java cache.
-(Restarting your computer is an alternative way to clear these caches.)
+- Clear your browser cache and your Java cache or restart your computer.

-- Join the session early, so that you're there to greet the first students when they join, and to give yourself time to solve any initial problems, such as audio or video not working, and to load content and set up breakout rooms.
+- Join the session early, so that you're there to greet the first students when they join, and to give yourself time to solve any audio or video issues.

 - Switch off your mobile phone, email notifications and other computer alerts or electronic devices that might sound or display during the session.

-- If you intend sharing your desktop, close down all unrelated applications, for privacy and aesthetic considerations.
+- If you intend sharing your desktop, close all unrelated applications, for privacy and aesthetic considerations.

 - the topic for the session

-- If you are manually recording the session, start the recording.
+- If you want to record the session, you must manually start the recording.

 - Keep your welcome brief but informative.